 My Reviews (on imdb.com): Access to my imdb user comments (reviews) and rankings for all the movies I’ve seen since December 2007 (and some from earlier).

-Player Affinity: I am the movie section editor as well as a critic and writer for a gaming/film/TV and all things geek entertainment website, PlayerAffinity.com, which launched in April 2010.
+EntertainmentFuse: I was formerly the movie section editor as well as a critic and writer for this gaming/film/TV and all things geek entertainment website, which launched in April 2010.
 It’s a sharp-looking site and a one-stop shop for cool news and reviews of everything under the sun.

 Internet Movie Database (imdb) The ultimate encyclopedia of film knowledge.
 Want to know the details of every film ever made? imdb has it.
 User comments and message boards are also a huge part of its thing.